ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

 You may need to downgrade your game in order to play Archipelago when Stardew Valley itself has had a recent update.

 The SMAPI mod will tell you what version is currently supported.
+If you are having trouble, feel free to join the Archipelago Discord to ask for assistance.

 ## Configuring your YAML file